bminer/node-blade/README.md

 The Blade runtime also keeps track of any event handlers bound to a specific element by assigning each element an 'id' attribute, if necessary.
-When the view has finished rendering, the Blade runtime will pass a bunch of information (chunks, blocks, functions, or event handlers that were defined, etc.) to the 3rd (undocumented) argument of the render callback function.
+When the view has finished rendering, the Blade runtime will pass a bunch of information (blocks, functions, or event handlers that were defined, etc.) to the 3rd (undocumented) argument of the render callback function.
 If you are rendering Blade templates on the browser, you can access the list of event handlers and bind the defined event handler directly